Community-Cleanup/Co-Cleanup-Docs/README.md

 **What is the main sprint goal and the value that would bring to the project?**

+- The main sprint goal this week was to research and understand Firebase Authentication.
+Our next main goal was to finish all the required wireframes, diagrams, and Readme documentation required for the Part A submission.
+- The value these goals would bring to the project would be that through a better understanding of authentication, we would be able to design and draw more accurate data flow diagrams, which is a requirement for Part A. The goal of finalising the Readme documentation ahead of time, will also allow us to review and make any changes before the Part A due date, and also enable us to continue working on Part B of the assignment.

 **Which items can be moved from the backlog to achieve this goal?**

+- Items moved from the backlog included:
+  - Research Firebase Authentication
+  - DataFlow Diagram Increment 2
+  - Architecture Diagram Increment 2
+  - Finalise Wireframes
+  - Finalise Part A Readme

 **How should we break down the chosen items into daily increments?**

+- Following on from our previous sprint, the dataflow diagram and architecture diagram have already been broken down into a daily increments, with the first increments being completed in sprint 1.
+The remainder of the tasks have been planned to take less than one day.

 ### Sprint Review